 5.1 Time-Based Features

 Time, inherently sequential, holds paramount importance in financial datasets.
 Extracting finer granularities from the date, such as year, month, and weekday, can provide the model with valuable temporal context.
 This aids in discerning seasonality, trends, or specific day-of-week effects that might be latent in the stock returns.
+Year, Month, Weekday variables are constructed used to capture the time-relevant information.

 5.2 Pandemic Phase Indicator